alanscalone/llm-behavior-analysis/documentation/executive_summary.md

 ## What the Experiment Found

 Over three months of documented interaction, nine distinct behavioral failure patterns emerged consistently across the models.
-Scalone, drawing on his background in clinical psychology, recognized that these weren't random bugs — they were behavioral patterns with precise psychological analogs.
-He classified them accordingly.
+Scalone, drawing on his background in clinical psychology, recognized that these weren't random technical bugs; they were systemic behavioral patterns with precise psychological analogs.

+Crucially, the primary objective in identifying and classifying these behaviors was to isolate their direct impact on Market Capture.
+Left unchecked, these corporate defaults and behavioral loops alienate advanced operators, degrade user retention, and actively drain competitive advantage in the marketplace.
+He classified them accordingly to expose both the psychological flaw and the hidden commercial cost.

-The nine disorders are documented in full technical detail in the accompanying Technical White Paper, including their architectural root causes and surgical fix recommendations.
+The nine disorders are documented in full technical detail in the accompanying Technical White Paper, including their architectural root causes, their specific threat to market capture, and surgical fix recommendations.

 For a first-time reader, here is what each one means in plain English:

 * **Yesbutitis (The Qualitative Reframing Bias):** The compulsive addition of unsolicited pushback, reframes, and additional information to statements that didn't require them.
 The AI equivalent of a colleague who can't let anything land without improving it.
 * **Logorrheabuttitis (The Compulsive Verbosity Disorder):** Chronic overproduction of words.
 Responses requiring seventeen paragraphs to say what two sentences would have accomplished.
 Users don't experience this as thoroughness; they experience it as being trapped inside someone else's dissertation.